New to carnivorous plants? Start here!

 - Where can I find detailed care instructions?

 - Should I remove the plastic dome my plant came in?

 - Where can I buy carnivorous plants?

-- Where can I get carnivorous plant seeds?
+- Where can I obtain carnivorous plant seeds?

 - Where can I get purified water?

 - Which carnivorous plant blogs and forums should I follow?